 Money.
 There’s a lot to be said about it, but if one thing’s true: we can’t live without it.

 Whether you’re looking to change careers, get ahead in your own industry or even re-enter the workforce, there’s no reason you can’t be motivated by the salary you could achieve while also considering your passions and skills.

-According to the latest figures from SEEK, the average salary in Australia is sitting at $79,728.
+According to SEEK, the average salary in Australia in 2015 was $79,728 (January to November 2015).
 The upper echelons of management are seeing the heartiest salaries well above the average with senior management roles in mining, IT, engineering, construction, banking, and marketing all bringing in more than six figures.

 Unsurprisingly, these top paying roles all require a significant level of experience and in many cases, specialist skills and qualifications.
 However, if you do have goals to be a high earner in the future, these salaries can act as a guide when narrowing down the industries and careers you’re most interested in.

 Here are some of Australia’s highest paying jobs for you to consider and their average salaries, according to the latest data from SEEK (January to November 2015):